Please check directly with individual organizations to inquire as to the status of volunteer opportunities available.

 Therapeutic Riding is a form of therapy using horses to help persons with intellectual or physical challenges.
 Our programs depend on our enthusiastic volunteers.
 No experience with horses is necessary – we provide training.
 RCMP clearance is required.
 We have two roles during the lesson, leading and side walking.

 Banff throws a big downtown street party to celebrate the new year.
 This family-friendly event is jam-packed with street entertainment, activities, games, campfires, food booths, storytelling, music and much more.

 Canada Day is the biggest celebration of the year in Banff.
-Help us make July 1 extra special by volunteering with the Green Team at a recycling station, the pancake breakfast, bouncy castles or crowd control.
+Help us make July 1 extra special by volunteering with the Green Team at a recycling station, bouncy castles or crowd control.

 Mountain Madness Relay Race

 Mountain Madness is a multi-sport relay race held every year.
 This legendary local relay race will take you and your team of five on the adventure of a lifetime!